quixio/quix-docs/docs/tutorials/influxdb-alerting/threshold-detection.md

 # Add a CPU load threshold detection transform

 You now add a transform to detect when CPU threshold is exceeded.
-Click `Add new` on the output of your external source, and add the `Starter transformation SDF`.
+Click `Add new` on the output of your external source, and add the `Starter transformation`.

 You can use the defaults, or rename your transform to something like `CPU Threshold`.